Bazz94/hottake/README.md

 </p>
 notes:

-  * for chats collection the path is actualy /chats/$topics/chats/... ,since it not necessary to search chats across topics, they are divided by topic.
+  * The chats collection the path is actualy /chats/$topics/chats ,since it not necessary to search chats across topics, they are divided by topic.
 Firebase uses a collection -> doc -> collection -> doc stucture.
-  * Realtime database uses JSON format.
+  * presences path is actualy /chats/$topics/presence following the chats collection structure.
+Realtime database uses JSON format.